PhilRW/blog/content/post/2011/reviewed/2011-10-24-osophy-on-greatness-borrowed.markdown

 wordpress_id: 3624
 ---

-<blockquote>...People who are great at something are not so much convinced of their own greatness as mystified at why everyone else seems so incompetent.</blockquote>
+> ...People who are great at something are not so much convinced of their own greatness as mystified at why everyone else seems so incompetent.

 via [Great Hackers](http://www.paulgraham.com/gh.html).